-Although uncommon, Erb’s palsy can affect any family in Georgia if negligent medical staff fail to adhere to their duty of care.
-Our Erb’s palsy lawyers in Georgia can help you recover financial compensation for you and your child.
+An Erb’s palsy attorney in Georgia can help if your baby was the victim of medical malpractice.
+Erb’s Palsy can affect any family, especially when negligent medical staff fail to adhere to their duty of care.
+Our lawyers can help you recover financial compensation for you and your child.
 Allow us to help you today.

-For years, the lawyers at our firm have helped clients like you get the settlements they need.
+Our Georgia birth injury lawyers have helped clients like you get the settlements they need for years.
 We won’t let the insurance companies weasel their way out of paying you what you rightfully deserve.
-Our goal is to ensure that you get the best settlement possible for damages related to your child’s Erb’s palsy.
+We aim to ensure you get the best settlement possible for damages related to your child’s condition.

 For a free legal consultation with Georgia Erb’s Palsy lawyer, call 1-800-222-9529

 Erb’s Palsy Explained by a Birth Injury Lawyer

 It is important to clearly understand Erb’s palsy and its implications, particularly if your baby was diagnosed with it.
 Many aspects of birth injuries can affect your baby’s health and family finances, so consider talking to a birth injury attorney in Georgia soon.

 Erb’s palsy is a brachial plexus injury that causes weakness and loss of motion in the victim’s arms, and it can be caused by shoulder dystocia when the newborn is delivered or when a traumatic force affects the arm and shoulder.
 Its symptoms can manifest differently in each individual, but the most common include loss of feeling, weakness, numbness, limited motion, or total paralysis in one arm.

 Why do I Need a Lawyer If My Baby Was Diagnosed With Erb’s Palsy?